mitesh1409/laravel-server-requirements-checker/README.md

-# Laravel System Requirements Checker
+# Laravel Server Requirements Checker
-Check whether your server satisfies all the requirements to run Laravel 5.5
+Check if your server satisfies all the requirements to run the specific Laravel version.

 ## How It Works
 Do git clone of this repo inside your server's root directory and then execute it.